QWeDev/QWeDev/README.md

-# 👋 Hello, I'm Johnny
+# 👋 Hello, I'm QWeDev

 ## 💻 Emerging Frontend Developer
 - 👨‍💻 About Me: Self-teaching to become a frontend developer.